BrookeDot/WeatherRoof/README.md

 If things are setup correctly this will take a picture and upload it to the location(s) of your choice.

-**Important**: for the initial test it's recommend to keep `use_remove_file = False` allowing the file to be saved locally.
+**Important**: for the initial test it is recommend to keep `use_remove_file = False` allowing the file to be saved locally.
 Otherwise the file will be deleted after creation.

 ### Automatically Capture Images
 9) To have pictures taken at a regular interval set up a `cron job`.
 Alternatively, you could also use a loop within `weatherroof.py`.